-- Instalment payments for existing financing, loans
+- Installment payments for existing financing, loans

-Where your monthly mortgage payments should never exceed 40% of your monthly income.
+Your monthly mortgage payments should never exceed 40% of your monthly income.

 Employees should have an income that is sufficient for taking a mortgage.
-The higher the income the highest your chances of getting it.
+The higher the income, the highest your chances of getting it.

-People on the probation period will have difficulties obtaining a mortgage or loan.
+People on probation period will have difficulties obtaining a mortgage or loan.
 However, a fixed-term employment contract won’t be a big problem.
 They are very common in Germany.

 As a self-employed, your monthly income will determine your creditworthiness for granting the mortgage.

 Banks also want to see your current tax statements to verify the accuracy of the income information.
-Sometimes they also look into books, to see your revenues.
+Sometimes they also look into books to see your revenues.

 Moreover, people who have been self-employed successfully for a long time will have better chances.